Adelaide Neilson: American stage

+She was praised by American critics who echoed the acclaim she had received from London theatrical audiences.
+The American drama critic William Winter wrote that: "Her face just sufficiently unsymmetrical to be brimful of character [,...] the carriage of her body [...] like that of a pretty child in the unconscious fascination of infancy [...] and above all of these [...] was a voice of perfect music."

 She made subsequent American tours throughout the 1870s.
 She played Amy Robsart, heroine of Sir Walter Scott, in May 1873.
 She is noted for a fine engagement staged in Brooklyn, New York the same year.
 Her farewell at Booth's Theatre came on 2 May 1874.
 Neilson accepted an engagement at the Lyceum in the autumn that year.
 She performed in Cymbeline by William Shakespeare at the Fifth Avenue Theatre in New York on 14 May 1877.
 She not only achieved distinction on the American stage, but accumulated a considerable fortune.
 The parts that she acted in America included Juliet, Rosalind, Viola, Beatrice, Imogen and Isabella, from Shakespeare and Amy Robsart, Julia, Pauline and Lady Teazle, from other authors.

 Personal life

 In 1877 she obtained a divorce from her husband and did not remarry.
 An account, told some time later, of an alleged marriage to Edward Compton, an English actor, proved untrue.